Burning of the Parliament Buildings in Montreal: Damages

 Looking to rebuild the parliamentary library, the government sent bibliographer Georges-Barthélemi Faribault to Europe, where he spent £4,400 purchasing volumes in Paris and London.
-About two years after its partial reconstruction, the library of the Parliament of United Canada was lost again to a fire, on February 1, 1854.
+Two years after its partial reconstruction in new parliament buildings in Quebec City, fire again destroyed the library of the Parliament of United Canada, on February 1, 1854.
 This time, the flames destroyed half the 17,000 volumes of the library, which had been in the new Parliament Buildings of Quebec City since 1853.

+Effects of the fire on the parliament

 The parliamentary agenda was obviously affected by the events of April 25.
 The day after the fire, a special meeting of the members of the Legislative Assembly was convened to meet at 10:00 am in the hall of the Bonsecours Market, under the protection of British soldiers.
 On that day, the MPPs accomplished nothing other than appointing a committee responsible to report on the bills that were destroyed.
 Their report was presented to the House a week later on May 2.
-Lafontaine was not present that morning, because he assisted to the wedding of lawyer Amable Berthelot, his associate in law, who was marrying the adoptive daughter of judge Elzéar Bédard.
+Lafontaine was not present that morning, because he attended the wedding of lawyer Joseph-Amable Berthelot, his associate in legal practice, who was marrying the adoptive daughter of judge Elzéar Bédard.
 The Legislative Assembly kept meeting at Bonsecours Market until May 7, after which date the parliament was convened in a building owned by Moses Judas Hayes on Place Dalhousie.

 The Legislative Council's first meeting after the fire was held in the sacristy of the Trinity Church on April 30.